Birkdale School: Houses

 The Prep School had a slightly different house system, with a house dedicated to J.G.
 Roberts, Head Master 1933 – 43, and one to the family of Sir John Osborn, Conservative MP for Sheffield Hallam 1959 – 1987, of Osborn House, the current site of the Preparatory School.
 Martin House is named after Cyril Martin, who gained the Military Cross in the First World War and the George Cross in the Second World War.
 Westbury House was the fourth house.
 As of September 2020, the Prep department has adopted the same Houses as the Senior School.

-The Birkdalian

-The Birkdalian has, since the mid-twentieth century, been the school magazine.

 Administration

 The headmaster is Ben Bowles.
 The previous headmaster was Peter Harris, who left at Easter 2025.

 Sport

 Birkdale has its own playing fields, Castle Dyke, within a few miles of the main school site.
 There was a £2 million investment after acquiring a 125 year lease for the 30 acre Castle Dyke playing fields and the construction of a new sports pavilion, which opened in 2006.
 On campus, the school has a sports hall and attached gym.

 During the 2007–08 school year, the U16 Rugby team reached the national quarter final of the Daily Mail Vase.